Sacred prostitution: Sumer

 Through the twentieth century, scholars generally believed that a form of sacred marriage rite (hieros gamos) was staged between the kings in the ancient Near Eastern region of Sumer and the high priestesses of Inanna, the Sumerian goddess of sexual love, fertility, and warfare, later called Ishtar.
-The king would couple with the priestess to represent the union of Dumuzid with Inanna.
+The king would have sex with the priestess to represent the union of Dumuzid with Inanna.
 According to the noted Assyriologist Samuel Noah Kramer, the kings would further establish their legitimacy by taking part in a ritual sexual act in the temple of the fertility goddess Ishtar every year on the tenth day of the New Year festival Akitu.

 However, no certain evidence has survived to prove that sexual intercourse was included, despite many popular descriptions of the habit.
 It is possible that these unions never occurred but were embellishments to the image of the king; hymns which praise Ancient Near Eastern kings for coupling with the goddess Ishtar often speak of them as running 320 km, offering sacrifices, feasting with the sun-god Utu, and receiving a royal crown from An, all in a single day.
 Some modern historians argue in the same direction, though their posture has been disputed.

 Babylonia

 According to Herodotus, the rites performed at these temples included sexual intercourse, or what scholars later called sacred sexual rites:

 The British anthropologist James Frazer accumulated citations to prove this in a chapter of his magnum opus The Golden Bough (1890–1915), and this has served as a starting point for several generations of scholars.
 Frazer and Henriques distinguished two major forms of sacred sexual rites: temporary rite of unwed girls (with variants such as dowry-sexual rite, or as public defloration of a bride), and lifelong sexual rite.
 However, Frazer took his sources mostly from authors of Late Antiquity (i.e. 150–500 AD), not from the Classical or Hellenistic periods.
-This raises questions as to whether the phenomenon of temple sexual rites can be generalized to the whole of the ancient world, as earlier scholars typically did.
+This raises questions as to whether the phenomenon of temple sexual rites can be generalised to the whole of the ancient world, as earlier scholars typically did.

 In Hammurabi's code of laws, the rights and good name of female sacred sexual priestesses were protected.
 The same legislation that protected married women from slander applied to them and their children.
 They could inherit property from their fathers, collect income from land worked by their brothers, and dispose of property.
 These rights have been described as extraordinary, taking into account the role of women at the time.

-Terms associated with temple prostitution in Sumeria and Babylonia
+Terms associated with temple prostitution in Sumer and Babylonia

 All translations are sourced from the Pennsylvania Sumerian Dictionary.
 Akkadian terms were used in the Akkadian Empire, Assyria, and Babylonia.
 The terms themselves come from lexical profession lists on tablets dating back to the Early Dynastic period.

-Notes on the cuneiform: by convention Akkadian is italicized, spoken Sumerian is lowercase and cuneiform sign transliteration is uppercase.
+Notes on the cuneiform: by convention Akkadian is italicised, spoken Sumerian is lowercase and cuneiform sign transliteration is uppercase.
 In addition, a determinative sign is written as a superscript.
 Determinatives are only written and never spoken.
-In spoken sumerian homophones are distinguished by a numerical subscript.
+In spoken Sumerian homophones are distinguished by a numerical subscript.